canvasxyz/okra-js/README.md

 okra is a key/value store augmented with a _merkle search tree_ index.
 You can use it like a regular key/value store, with `get`/`set`/`delete` methods and an `entries()` iterator.
 The merkle search tree enables **efficient syncing** by iterating over the missing, extra, or conflicting entries between a local and remote okra database.

-This can be used
+okra can be used as a **natural persistence layer for operation-based CRDTs**, directly as a persistent state-based CRDT map with efficient merging, "rsync for key/value stores", and much more.
+Read through the examples in the usage section to see it in action.

-`okra-js` is one of two reference implementations - [the other](https://github.com/canvasxyz/okra) is written in Zig and can be installed as a native NodeJS module.
+`@canvas-js/okra` is one of two compatible reference implementations.
+The other is [`@canvas-js/okra-node`](https://github.com/canvasxyz/okra), which is written in Zig and can be installed as a native NodeJS module.

 ## Install